Holy Apostles is an open, inclusive community.

 9:30AM – 11:00AM and 1:30 PM – 3:00 PM

-Volunteer Donate fundraise
+Volunteer Donate Fundraise

 This place is an oasis in the desert.
 Eating here is a lifeline.
 Shelters don’t have to provide sustenance.
 But this place is therapeutic.
 They uplift you here.